pulumi/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 Still, once I'm _finished_ building my app, I'm often faced with a whole other problem: figuring out how to get the app off of my laptop and onto the web.

 The cloud hasn't made this an easy task for developers.
 Choosing a cloud provider, deciding which resources to use (and how to use them), setting up networking, debugging permissions, navigating billing, and all the rest, can be overwhelming --- and that's before you've given a single thought to anything having to do with automation or infrastructure as code.
-Most developers, myself included, would generally prefer not deal with any of this.
+Most developers.
 What we want, I think, is to be able to focus on our apps, and we're ready to ship, push our code to a repository and wait patiently for a URL to emerge that we can paste into a browser and have everything _just work_.

 Which is why I was so delighted when I discovered [DigitalOcean's App Platform](https://www.digitalocean.com/products/app-platform).